1. Graduate School

 - Lon Fuller’s classic “The Case of the Speluncean Explorers” (See also the extensive commentary by scholars and follow-up opinions, which a Google search will reveal.
 This is a performance of particular legal philosophies and very useful to see how particular approaches to the law play out in deciding a case).

-- Bryan Garner’s Dictionary of Legal Usage, 3d. ed., Redbook: A Manual of Legal Style, 3d ed., and Modern English Usage
+- Bryan Garner’s Dictionary of Legal Usage, 3d. ed., Redbook: A Manual of Legal Style, 4th ed., Modern English Usage (also sign up for his Law Prose Lessons), and Garner, et. al.’s The Law of Judicial Precedent

 - Wilson Huhn’s The 5 Types of Legal Argument, 2d ed.